 2012: The stage musical "The Lion King" becomes the highest grossing Broadway show of all time, overtaking "Phantom of the Opera," with $853.8 million in box office earnings.

-2009: Los Angeles Angels pitcher Nick Adenhart is killed shortly after midnight in a car accident by a drunken driver in Fullerton, Calif., just hours after being the starting pitcher in the previous night's game.
+2009: Los Angeles Angels pitcher Nick Adenhart is killed shortly after midnight in a car accident by a drunken driver in Fullerton, California, just hours after being the starting pitcher in the previous night's game.
 The driver of the car Adenhart was in and another passenger also died in the crash.
 Andrew Thomas Gallo was later convicted of three counts of second-degree murder, two counts of driving under the influence causing great bodily injury, and one felony count of hit-and-run and sentenced to 51 years to life in prison.
 The Angels and the minor league Salt Lake Bees, who Adenhart pitched for in most of the 2008 season, suspended their next games after his death.

 2005: Charles, Prince of Wales and Camilla Parker Bowles get married in a civil ceremony at Windsor Guildhall, a town hall in Windsor, England.
-They are seen here leaving St. George's Chapel in Windsor Castle following a blessing of their marriage later in the day.

 2003: Baghdad, Iraq, falls to American forces.
 The iconic image of the day is a statue of Saddam Hussein being toppled as Iraqis turn on symbols of their former leader, pulling down the statue and tearing it to pieces.

 2001: American Airlines' parent company acquires bankrupt Trans World Airlines.
 TWA, once one of the largest domestic airlines, would fly its last flight before officially becoming part of American Airlines on Dec.
 1, 2001.